syncfusion/flutter-widgets/packages/syncfusion_flutter_officechart/README.md

 ﻿![syncfusion_flutter_officechart_banner](https://cdn.syncfusion.com/content/images/Flutter-OfficeChart-Banner.png)

-# Flutter OfficeChart Library
+# Syncfusion Flutter OfficeChart

-Flutter OfficeChart is a feature rich and high-performance non-UI Excel chart library written natively in Dart.
+Syncfusion Flutter OfficeChart is a feature rich and high-performance non-UI Excel chart library written natively in Dart.
 It allows you to add robust Excel chart functionalities to Flutter applications.

 ## Overview

 The Excel package is a non-UI and reusable Flutter library to create different Excel charts programmatically with chart elements.
 The creation of Excel file are in XLSX (Excel 2007 and above) format.

 **Disclaimer:** This is a commercial package.
 To use this package, you need to have either a Syncfusion Commercial License or [Free Syncfusion Community license](https://www.syncfusion.com/products/communitylicense).
 For more details, please check the [LICENSE](https://github.com/syncfusion/flutter-examples/blob/master/LICENSE) file.

-**Note:** Our packages are now compatible with Flutter for Web.
-However, this will be in Beta until Flutter for Web becomes stable.

 ![XlsIO Overview](https://cdn.syncfusion.com/content/images/FTControl/Flutter-XlsIO-Overview.png)